PlutoNing/linux/Documentation/admin-guide/hw-vuln/tsx_async_abort.rst

                 CPU is not vulnerable to cross-thread TAA attacks.
   ============  =============================================================

 Not specifying this option is equivalent to "tsx_async_abort=full".
-For processors that are affected by both TAA and MDS, specifying just "tsx_async_abort=off" without an accompanying "mds=off" will have no effect as the same mitigation is used for both vulnerabilities.

 The kernel command line also allows to control the TSX feature using the parameter "tsx=" on CPUs which support TSX control.
 MSR_IA32_TSX_CTRL is used